Vijayyadav012/Custom-File-Encryption-Decryption-Tool/README.md

 # Custom-File-Encryption-Decryption-Tool
 A standalone Python tool for secure file encryption and decryption using industry-standard cryptographic algorithms.
 Protects sensitive data with passphrase-based access, demonstrating practical cryptography for data confidentiality and integrity.
+This project is a standalone Python-based tool designed to provide robust file encryption and decryption capabilities.
+Its primary goal is to secure sensitive files using industry-standard cryptographic algorithms, ensuring data confidentiality and integrity.
+The tool empowers users to encrypt and decrypt files using a passphrase, demonstrating a practical application of modern cryptography for data protection.